boffinHouse/rawblock/tutorials/js/02-extending-components.md

 Our checklist component changes this now to `.checklist-panel` and `.checklist-btn`.
 Rawblock has the concept of basically 3 different names:

-* componentName: This is the name that was used to register the component and has to be used in the `data-module` attribute as also for changing option via the `data-*` attributes.
+* componentName: This is the name that was used to register the component and has to be used in the `data-module` attribute as also for changing options via the `data-*` attributes.
 * htmlName (defaults to the componentName): This is the name that is used to prefix element classes and can be changed via the `name` option.
 This is especially useful to create new CSS components based on an unmodified normal JS component.
 ```html
 <style type="text/scss">